James Bourne: Busted

 At the age of 17, Bourne dropped out of the South East Essex College course in Music Technology to pursue his music career.
 He met Matt Willis at a gig and they started writing songs together at Bourne's house in Southend.
 Willis and Bourne placed an ad for a third band member in NME magazine.
 They held auditions and after listening to a few songs the two had written together, Charlie Simpson joined the band.
-After signing to Universal in 2002, Busted released their first single, "What I Go To School For", from their self-titled debut album in September that year, which quickly became No. 3 in the UK charts.
+After signing to Universal in 2002, Busted released their first single, "What I Go to School For", from their self-titled debut album in September that year, which quickly became No. 3 in the UK charts.
 "Year 3000" soon followed and became a hit as well reaching No. 2 in the charts, their third single "You Said No" was a No. 1 hit.

-By the end of the band's career, they had managed eight top 10 singles and four number ones – "You Said No", "Crashed the Wedding", "Who's David?" and "Thunderbirds Are Go".
+By the end of the band's career, they had managed eight top 10 singles and four number ones – "You Said No", "Crashed the Wedding", "Who's David" and "Thunderbirds Are Go".
 Despite their success, Busted split on 14 January 2005 after just three years, following Simpson's decision to leave the band to concentrate on his side project Fightstar.

 On 10 November 2015 Busted announced their return as a band, featuring Simpson again.
 They also announced a 2016 nationwide tour, Pigs Can Fly Tour 2016.
 Their third album, Night Driver, was released on 25 November 2016.
 Their fourth studio album titled Half Way There was also released in 2019.
 At the latter end of that year, Bourne announced a new solo project – officially announcing Busted to be on their first hiatus since the split.
+In March 2023 they announced a tour to take place in September of the same year, they also re-released some songs from their first two albums, including Loser Kid and Meet You There.
+In these re-released they collaborated with other bands such as Simple Plan and Neck Deep, the songs were in more of a rock style than their original calmer renditions.

 Son of Dork

-After Busted split in January 2005, Bourne formed a new pop rock band named Son of Dork.
+After Busted disbanded in January 2005, Bourne formed a new pop rock band named Son of Dork.
 They released their first single, "Ticket Outta Loserville" in November 2005 followed by their debut album, Welcome to Loserville, two weeks later.
 Their second single Eddie's Song reached No 10 in the UK charts.
 They also contributed to the soundtrack of British Comedy film Alien Autopsy.

-The band split in 2007 after Bourne had to dedicate his energy to an ongoing lawsuit for the rights to the Busted songs.
+The band ended in 2007 after Bourne had to dedicate his energy to an ongoing lawsuit for the rights to the Busted songs.
 He has, however, been open for a reunion though stated he would only bring back the members who wanted to come back.
 Bourne did reunite with bassist Steven Rushton and guitarist Chris Leonard to perform Man in the Mirror with Welsh Comedy Duo Lilygreen & Maguire.